Hot spots in dogs and cats

 Identifying the underlying cause

 If you discover a hot spot in your cat or dog, it is important to take immediate action.
 The coat should be shaved so that air is able to reach the affected area.
 This will also give you a better understanding of what is really going on beneath the coat.
 Sometimes, it can be very difficult to shave around the area of the hot spot, as this can be very sensitive.
-If this is the case, it is a good idea to consult a veterinary physician.
+If this is the case, it is a good idea to consult a vet.
 If the cause of the itching is found, it should be treated accordingly.

 Treatment of hot spots

 The hot spot should be carefully shaved and washed.
 Afterwards, local treatment can provide relief.
 If it is still a starting hot spot that is not yet infected, you can treat it locally.
 It is important to clean the area several times a day (for example with Vetramil honey ointment) and to then treat it with Dermacool, Espree Hot Spot Foam or Dermiel Wound Ointment.
-However, if this does not work sufficiently, it is best to consult your veterinary physician.
+However, if this does not work sufficiently, it is best to consult your vet.
 In some cases, the inflammation is so severe that the administration of an itch-inhibiting ointment, antibiotics and/or painkillers are necessary.
 Your veterinarian is able to advise you what to do.

 The first days after treatment, it is important for the area to heal.
 Your dog or cat is not allowed to scratch or lick the area.
 A few items that can help are the Comfy Cone Collar or Medical Pet Shirt, available for dogs and cats.